Food waste recycling is here

 Loose food waste is now accepted in the green lid garden waste bin.

-All Greater Dandenong residents with a green lid garden waste bin will soon be able to reduce their waste going to landfill by recycling their food scraps alongside garden clippings, grass and leaves.
+All Greater Dandenong residents with a green lid garden waste bin can reduce their waste going to landfill by recycling their food scraps alongside garden clippings, grass and leaves.